Docker image for OpenConnect

 OpenConnect client is an open source replacement for Cisco AnyConnect Client.
 Yum, APT, brew and chocolatey all have OpenConnect packages.
 There are Docker images on docker hub for OpenConnect

 After trying the public Docker images I was disappointed in the Dockerness of the working ones.
 I decided to create my own. jeffcook/openconnect

 The main issue with creating a Docker container for a VPN with a tunnel interface os the privilege required to make it work.
 It requires both privileged access for the container and root access for the user.
-So the first round is not super secure.
+The first round is not super secure.
 Which is fine for my current use.

 I am working on utilizing